Eval427/TDOMI-Remy/README.md

   - There's actually a few pretty funny secrets hidden in the game.
 Probably difficult to get them by chance, though.

     - The biggest of these is probably Ophinia's.
 To get this, have her want the large ice cream, but don't give it to her.
+RNG based, I know, but it's the only way it makes sense.

  ________________________________________________________________________________________________